FriendlyCaptcha/friendly-docs/docs/guides/self-hosted-endpoint.md

 ### 1. Generate a proxy key

 To verify that proxied widget requests come from your infrastructure, you must set a header that contains a proxy key.
 You can generate a key in the [Friendly Captcha dashboard](https://app.friendlycaptcha.eu/dashboard/accounts/-/keys).
 Make sure to generate a **Proxy Key**; API keys are not accepted.
-Store the generated key somewhere safe and retrievable&mdash;Friendly Captcha does keep a copy of the key, so if it gets lost, you will need to regenerate it.
+Store the generated key somewhere safe and retrievable&mdash;Friendly Captcha doesn't keep a copy of the key, so you will need to regenerate it if you lose it.

 All proxied requests need to send your proxy key as the value of the `X-Frc-Proxy-Key` header.